rwieruch/blog_robinwieruch_content/javascript-fundamentals-react-requirements.md

   'Welcome to JavaScript';
 {{< /highlight >}}

 JavaScript arrow functions are often used in React applications for keeping the code concise and readable.
 I love them, teach them early, but always try to refactor my functions from JavaScript ES5 to ES6 functions along the way.
 At some point, when the differences between JavaScript ES5 functions and JavaScript ES6 functions are clear, I stick to the JavaScript ES6 way of doing it with arrow functions.
-However, I always see that too many different syntaxes can be overwhelming for React newcomers.
+However, I always see that too many different syntaxes can be overwhelming for React beginners.
 So I try to make the different characteristics of JavaScript functions clear before going all-in using them in React.
 In the following sections, you will see how JavaScript arrow functions are commonly used in React.

 {{% chapter_header "Functions as Components in React" "react-javascript-functional-components" %}}